General Roman Calendar of Pope Pius XII: Sundays

 The Sundays of Advent and Lent and those that follow up to Low Sunday, and also Pentecost Sunday, were to be celebrated as doubles of the first class, outranking all feasts; but when feasts of the first class occurred on the second, third or fourth Sunday of Advent, Masses of the feast were permitted except the conventual Mass.
 Sundays previously celebrated in the Semi-Double rite were raised to the Double rite.
 An impeded Sunday Office and Mass was to be neither anticipated nor resumed.
-A feast or title or any mystery of Our Lord falling on a Sunday per annum was thenceforth to take the place of the Sunday, with the latter merely commemorated.
+A feast or title or any mystery of Jesus falling on a Sunday per annum was thenceforth to take the place of the Sunday, with the latter merely commemorated.

 Vigils

 The Vigil of the Nativity of the Lord and the vigil of Pentecost were privileged vigils.
 The Vigils of the Ascension of Our Lord, the Assumption of the Blessed Virgin Mary, Saint John the Baptist, Saints Peter and Paul and Saint Lawrence were to be common vigils and, if they occurred on a Sunday, were not to be anticipated, but simply omitted.
 All other vigils, including those marked in particular calendars, were suppressed.